 Most free themes have limited options, but many of the leading premium versions provide almost endless customization.

 For example, you can create custom layouts for any page, control navigation menus, and edit the website header and website footer.

-And in the past year or two, a new class of page builders has been developed to take advantage of the Gutenberg block editor, one of the more prominent developments for
+And in the past year or two, a new class of page builders has been developed to take advantage of the Gutenberg block editor, one of the more prominent developments for WordPress in recent years.

 All hosted site builders, like Wix, offer limited flexibility.
 Wix is extremely popular because it provides a massive range of features and can power many different types of websites.

 However, there are still plenty of limitations, like the inability to customize CSS.

 Sidenote: Wix users are committed to Wix unless they want to rebuild their website completely.
 If you like the Wix content manager, but you’re not happy with the hosting, the customer support, the eCommerce options, or anything else, you’re stuck.